Primary School workshops

 Students imagine they have travelled through a vortex and are now trapped inside the world of a retro video game called Video Vortex.
 They choose their own avatar who progresses through the strange and different levels of this game as they overcome obstacles to “level up” and return home.
 Students develop skills in sensory writing and focus on world building and narrative structure as they create short episodes/chapters that describe their experiences moving through the game.

 Looking to share contemporary Aboriginal and Torres Strait Islander voices with your students?
-Each week students will explore a track by Indigenous artists and use it as inspiration for their own lyric writing.
-They will learn about Indigenous cultures and languages from diverse communities around Australia, and will explore their own experiences and values as they write lyrics in such forms as rap and lullabies.
+Each week students will explore a music video by contemporary Indigenous artists, including Baker Boy and King Stingray, and use their songs as inspiration for their own lyric writing.

 High School workshops